ZivaVatra/ArduLCD/README.md

 # Schematic

-Find it in "resources", called "wiring_schematic.sch"
+Find it in "resources", called "wiring_schematic.sch".
+There is a png version too if you just want to view without editing, "wiring_schematic.png"